Richard Rodney Bennett: Music

 Despite his early studies in modernist techniques, Bennett's tastes were eclectic.
 He wrote in a wide range of styles, including jazz, for which he had a particular fondness.
 Early on, he began to write music for feature films.
 He said that it was as if the different styles of music that he was writing went on 'in different rooms, albeit in the same house'.
 Later in his career the different aspects all became equally celebrated – for example in his 75th birthday year (2011), there were numerous concerts featuring all the different strands of his work.
 At the BBC Proms for example his Murder on the Orient Express Suite was performed in a concert of film music, and in the same season his Dream Dancing and Jazz Calendar were also featured.
 Also at the Wigmore Hall, London, on 23 March 2011 (a few days before his 75th birthday), a double concert took place in which his Debussy-inspired piece Sonata After Syrinx was performed in the first concert, and in the Late Night Jazz Event which followed, Bennett and Claire Martin performed his arrangements of the Great American Songbook (Cole Porter, George Gershwin, Rodgers and Hart and so on).
 See also Tom Service's appreciation of Bennett's music published in The Guardian in July 2012.

 Film and television scores

 He wrote music for films and television; among his scores were the Doctor Who story The Aztecs (1964) for television, and the feature films Billion Dollar Brain (1967), Lady Caroline Lamb (1972) and Equus (1977).
 His scores for Far from the Madding Crowd (1967), Nicholas and Alexandra (1971), and Murder on the Orient Express (1974), each earned him Academy Award nominations, with Murder on the Orient Express gaining a BAFTA award.
-Later works include Enchanted April (1992), Four Weddings and a Funeral (1994), and The Tale of Sweeney Todd (1998).
+Later works include Enchanted April (1992), Four Weddings and a Funeral (1994), The Tale of Sweeney Todd (1999) and Gormenghast (2000).
 He was also a prolific composer of orchestral works, piano solos, choral works and operas.
 Despite this eclecticism, Bennett's music rarely involved stylistic crossover.